hashicorp/design-system/website/docs/components/app-header/partials/guidelines/guidelines.md

 The home Link gives users quick, consistent access to the application's home page or dashboard.

 For cloud products, the icon should always be `hcp`.
-For standalone or open-source products, it should be the product’s service icon (e.g. `terraform`).
+For standalone or open-source products, it should be the product’s service icon; e.g., `terraform`.

 ![Examples of the Home link using different logos](/assets/components/app-header/app-header-home-link.png)

 ### Context switcher

 The context switcher allows users to switch between different global contexts within the product or application, such as navigating between different organizations or projects.

+![Context switcher within the App Header](/assets/components/app-header/app-header-context-switcher.png)

+!!!
+Info

 This element only exists in Figma.
 For implementation in code, use the HDS [Dropdown](/components/dropdown) or, if necessary, create your own custom component styled after the Dropdown.

-![Context switcher within the App Header](/assets/components/app-header/app-header-context-switcher.png)
+!!!

 ## Utility navigation